cypherpunk-academy/2064/en/090_2023_Linda and Marlene.md

 <span style="font-variant:small-caps;">Linda expected Marlene</span> behind the curtain.
 Robert was standing next to her.

-She reached out her hand: "Linda Meyer".
+She reached out her hand: "Linda Meyer."
-She looked at her seriously.
+She looked at her.

-Robert: "Robert Foster" You shook hands.
+Robert: "Robert Foster," They shook hands.

-Linda: "I would exaggerate if I said: 'It is a pleasure to meet you'.
+Linda: "I would exaggerate if I said: 'It is a pleasure to meet you.'
 There's already been a lot of excitement about you.
 And this will only be the beginning.
 But all right, we'll make the best of it."